-To cable your router:
+To connect your router to a model:

 - 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service. - If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
 Connect your modem to the Internet port of your router with the Ethernet cable that came with your router. - 4.
-Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
-If the Power LED does not light, make sure that the power adapter is properly connected to your router and power outlet.
+(Optional) If your package comes with plug adapters for the power adapter, connect the plug adapter for your region to the power adapter.